Team roping: Modern event

 The heeler waits until the header has turned the steer.
-When he or she has a clear throw, the heeler throws a loop of rope under the running steer's hind legs and catches them.
-As soon as the heeler also dallies tight, the header turns his or her horse to directly face the steer and heeler.
+When they have a clear throw, the heeler throws a loop of rope under the running steer's hind legs and catches them.
+As soon as the heeler also dallies tight, the header turns their horse to directly face the steer and heeler.
 Both horses back up slightly to stretch out the steer's hind legs, immobilizing the animal.
 As soon as the steer is stretched out, an official waves a flag and the time is taken.
 The steer is released and trots off.
 There is a 5-second penalty for roping only one hind leg and a 10-second penalty for breaking the barrier if both occur on the same run then the penalties are added together for a total of 15 seconds added.

 A successful professional-level team takes between 4 and 8 seconds to stretch the steer, depending on the length of the arena.
 At lower levels, a team may take longer, particularly if the heeler misses the first throw and has to try again.
 At higher levels, the header and the heeler are allowed only one throw each, if either misses, the team gets no score.

 In some round-robin format competitions the header and heeler are awarded points for each catch instead of timing the run.
 This puts emphasis on consistency rather than speed.
 These types of competitions are often more attractive to newer ropers where they can focus on catching rather than having a fast run.